-In 2017, NZX released the NZX Corporate Governance Code (the Code)1 for issuers to report against under the NZX Main Board Rules.
+In 2017, NZX released the NZX Corporate Governance Code (the Code)1 for issuers to report against under the NZX Listing Rules and updated this in January 2019 in alignment with newly reviewed Listing Rules.
 The overarching purpose of Code is to promote good corporate governance, recognising that boards are in place to protect the interests of shareholders and to provide long-term value.
 It operates on a 'comply or explain' basis.
 The Code is structured around 8 principles that cover a code of ethics, board composition and performance, board committees, reporting and disclosure, remuneration, risk management, auditors and shareholders rights and relations.